wonjoongK/Continual-Learning/README.md

 # Continual-Learning
-> This repository is for study and review the paper about Continual Learning
+> This repository is for studying and reviewing the paper about Continual Learning